 - San Francisco to Yosemite Small Group Tour: This tour takes you to some of the highlights in Yosemite, but also gives you a few hours to explore on your own.
 The group size is kept small so that it isn’t too overwhelming.
 The reviews all rave about the helpful guides!

 - 1-Day Yosemite National Park + Giant Sequoias: This tour takes you to some of the most popular spots in Yosemite, as well as to the Giant Sequoia Walk.
 The tour also leaves you with some time to explore on your own.

-- Yosemite Lodge 2-day Tour From San Francisco: If you want more than one day experiencing fall in Yosemite (which I wholeheartedly recommend!), this overnight tour is a great choice!
+- Yosemite Lodge 2-day Tour From San Francisco: If you want more than one day experiencing Yosemite (which I wholeheartedly recommend!), this overnight tour is a great choice!
 Includes overnight accommodations, and the tour group is limited to 13 people.